sdumetz/node-xdg-parse/README.md

 By giving xdg-parse an extra *locale* argument, one can retrieve those lines instead of the default when available.

     parse(data,"fr"); //locale is case insensitive

+### Serialization

+data can be serialized back to a text file.
+However it is not compliant with the specification as the serialized file is stripped of its comments and blank lines.

 ### Improvements